 In the UK I have an underground parking space two blocks away from the town center, next to several office buildings.
 It is the perfect place to put it for rent.
 I have never owned a car while living there, only a small scooter for the space has been rented for about 4 years.
 The last tenant was so happy she stayed for over 2 years then told one of her colleague to take over and I had no vacancy between the two.

-If you are concerned about the tenant defaulting then in the UK you can use Your Parking Space and in the US there’s Parking Panda.
-These companies attract the tenants and collect the payments, taking payment worries away from you.
+Some companies attract the tenants and collect the payments, taking payment worries away from you.

 How much does a parking space rent for?

 If you are in the center of town, look at how much street parking is worth per day, if monthly passes are available to non residents.
 In my area, you can have a yearly parking permit for $100 if you are a resident with no private parking.
 If you live in another neighborhood, you pay about $15 per day to park your car, and the council’s covered parking costs about $300 per month.
 So what I am competing with is $300 per month, not $100 per year, and my target is professionals coming from other boroughs to work here.

 I started asking for $100 and immediately was inundated by demand, then raised to $120 with the last tenant, who was also really happy to take the space.
 I think I could get up to $150 but would find some resistance above that.
 Still, $120 is $1,440 per year, and having lots of applicants allows me to pick the very best.
 I have never had a default in payment in 4 years.

 How to advertise your parking space?

 If resident parking is complicated, your best bet is to ask your neighbors if they have a use for your spot.
 Put a word in the elevator or drop leaflets under their door with your contact number.

 Second best is Craigslist and the local ad board.
 Put ads at the bakery, the supermarket, or the community center.